Terrorism in Australia: 21st century legislation

+Listed Terrorist organisations

+The Security Legislation Amendment (Terrorism) Act 2002 was passed by the Australian Parliament and inserted a range of terrorist organisation offences into the Criminal Code Act 1995 (Cth).
+For example, the Act made it an offence to provide support to a terrorist organisation.

+Since November 2016, there have been 20 organisations designated as terrorist organisations.
+Organisations can be so designated by a court or a government department.
+All but one of those organisations are Islamist.
+Identification of an organisation as a terrorist organisation may result from a prosecution for a terrorist offence, or from a listing determined by the Attorney-General of Australia.
+The Australian list does not correspond to similar lists of other countries or international organisations.

 2004 and 2005

 In 2004, the Howard government introduced into Parliament three anti-terrorism bills, collectively called the Australian anti-terrorism legislation, 2004, and in 2005 the Australian Anti-Terrorism Act 2005 was passed.

 Before 2006, the last legislation to be brought into effect was the Anti-Terrorism Act (No. 2) 2005.

 The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) came into law on 12 December 2006, and extends the regulatory regime imposed by the Financial Transaction Reports Act 1988.

 2014–2015

 New anti-terror laws were introduced in three stages in 2014: